 In such a case, and if you strongly feel that you are experiencing pregnancy symptoms, take the test again after 3 days.

 A faint line may also appear after you take a home pregnancy test, which may be like a puzzle for you.
-Now the chances of you being pregnant are there, since the pregnancy test has detected some presence of hCG in your urine.
+Now the chances of you being pregnant are there since the pregnancy test has detected some presence of hCG in your urine.
 Most pregnancy tests give accurate results when you are late by 3 to 5 days for your periods, hence it is advisable to take the pregnancy test again after a few days.

 Sometimes a faint line turns completely negative after some days, indicating a very early miscarriage.
-This unfortunate event is quite common, and you should not loose heart at all.
+This unfortunate event is quite common, and you should not lose heart at all.
 Almost all women who have very early miscarriages have healthy babies later.
 So it is just a matter of another chance.

 Go ahead, and test positive!